Higher Airy structures and topological recursion for singular spectral curves: Proof of Theorem

 Motivated by \cref{rem:generality_number_shifts} in the following we will assume that only $(r_d,s_d) = (1,\infty)$ while for all other $\mu\in[d-1]$ we have $s_\mu\neq\infty$, what we call the exceptional case in \cref{thm:W_gl_Airy_arbitrary_autom}.
 Moreover, let us assume that as before $\frac{r_1}{s_1} \geq \ldots \geq \frac{r_{d-1}}{s_{d-1}}$.
 Rather than working with expression \eqref{HfromJby01sExcep} we will mainly use that by \eqref{eq:twist_mode_arbitr} we have

 where ${}^\sigma H_{i,k}'$ is obtained from ${}^\sigma H_{i,k}$ by formally setting $J^d_*$ equal to zero.
 Of course, ${}^\sigma H_{i,k}'$ may be computed via \eqref{HfromJby01s} replacing $d$ with $d-1$, i.e. these are modes of the standard case.
-Therefore, as the modes ${}^\sigma H_{i,k}$ are build up from modes considered in \cref{HfromJby01s} and an additional factor $J^d_*$, we can use the analysis of the standard case from the previous section in order to prove \cref{thm:W_gl_Airy_arbitrary_autom} in the exceptional case as well.
+Therefore, as the modes ${}^\sigma H_{i,k}$ are build up from modes considered in \cref{HfromJby01s} and an additional factor $J^d_*$, we can use the analysis of the standard case from the previous section in order to prove the degree one condition for these operators.